For our "Circle" control, we will add an event called

 return FireCppEvent(ClickIn, (LPARAM)&msg);

-If we decided our "ClickIn" event only to have one parameter (short nX) instead of two, then the event code would look a lot simpler as follows:
+we decided our "ClickIn" event only to have one parameter (short nX) instead of

 class CCircle : public CWnd